You are on our United Kingdom site

 We do not know what this new alternative threshold number of employee dismissals will be.
 This could be set at either a specified number or a specified percentage of employees or a number that is the highest or lowest of two or more numbers, however it must not be lower than 20 employees.
 The Government’s intention is seemingly that where redundancies are proposed across an employer at more than one establishment, then this threshold will be higher than redundancies proposed at one establishment.

-The increased protective awards will likely be a concern for employers, particularly given the complexity of the current regime and because this is anticipated to be one of the earlier reforms in the Government’s timetable.
+The increased protective awards will likely be a concern for employers, particularly given the complexity of the current regime and because this is an earlier reform in the Government’s timetable.
 Future Government guidance must be sufficiently detailed to address the regime’s complexities to assuage employers’ concerns that they will not be excessively penalised with increased protective awards for only inadvertent or minor breaches.

 Timing and developments